SharoonSaxena/Python-Flair/README.md

 Implementation and demonstration of Flair library

 Comprises of the following:
-  Embeddings
+  Embeddings,
-  Stacked embeddings
+  Stacked embeddings,
-  Text Classification
+  Text Classification,
   Part of speech tagging